thiblahute/meson-website/FAQ.md

 # Meson Frequently Asked Questions #

+## How to use Meson on a host where it is not installed by system packages ##

+Meson has been designed to be easily runnable from an extracted source tarball or even a git checkout.
+First you need to download Meson.
+Then use this command to set up you build instead of plain <tt>meson</tt>.

+    /path/to/meson.py <options>

+After this you don't have to care about invoking Meson any more.
+It remembers where it was originally invoked from and calls itself appropriately.
+As a user the only thing you need to do is to cd into your build directory and invoke <tt>ninja</tt>.

 ## Why can't I specify target files with a wildcard? ##

 Instead of specifying files explicitly, people seem to want to do this: